The Mystery of the Burn: Unraveling Why Chillies Are Hot

 Also known as kaffir lime, makrut lime (Citrus hystrix) is a citrus species native to Laos, Indonesia, Malaysia and Thailand.
 The fragrant leaves are a key ingredient in Thai cuisines, such as tom yum soup and green curry.
 The rind is typically used in marinades, dressings and salads.
 Makrut lime is also popular in Cambodia, Vietnam, Malaysia and Indonesia.

-In addition to its widespread culinary use, makrut lime has been employed in traditional medicine to treat coughs, period pain, foot odour, wound healing, as well as skin and hair care.
-Makrut lime shows promise in the medical field for its antibacterial, antifungal, and anticancer properties as well as antioxidant activity.
+In addition to its widespread culinary use, makrut lime has been employed in traditional medicine to treat coughs, period pain, foot odour, wound healing, and skin and hair care.
+Makrut lime shows promise in the medical field for its antibacterial, antifungal, anticancer properties and antioxidant activity.

-How does makrut lime get its citrus cent?
+How does makrut lime get its citrus scent?

 The leaves contain secretory cavities known as ‘schizogenous secretory cavities, leaf pellucid glands, or pellucid dots‘.
 These glandular cavities produce, store and release the essential oils responsible for the fresh lemony scent of makrut lime.
 Secretory cells produce volatile compounds, and the subcuticular space stores them.
 A cuticle surrounds the secretory cells to protect them and prevent essential oils from being released until they are damaged or disturbed.

-The essential oil within the pellucid dots performs a number of functions, including defence against herbivory, protection against pathogenic organisms, insect repellent and attracting pollinators.
+The essential oil within the pellucid dots performs several functions, including defence against herbivory, protection against pathogenic organisms, insect repellent and attracting pollinators.

 Pellucid dots are visible on citrus leaves in bright light.
 Here is a makrut lime leaf placed in front of a torch, which clearly shows the yellow pellucid dots.